xvlach/BleSTM32WB/README.md

-# BLE STM32WB Application
+# BLE STM32WB Application (English)

-An elegant, modular C application for the STM32WB55 MCU that functions as a BLE peripheral device (GATT Server) with its **own P2P service**.
-The application performs encryption using ChaCha20, ChaCha20-Poly1305, or AES-GCM and sends data back via notifications.
+An elegant, modular C application for the STM32WB55 MCU that functions as a BLE peripheral device (GATT Server) with its own P2P service.
+The application performs encryption using ChaCha20, ChaCha20-Poly1305, or hardware-accelerated AES-GCM 256, sends data via notifications, and measures performance statistics.

 Pairing application for the BleScanner application: https://github.com/xvlach/BleScanner.git